CodeAndBeers/secret-santa-generator/README.md

 Then this application is definitely for you !
 It allow to enter the list of your friend's names and then do the Secret Santa draw for you.

 But wait !
-That's not all !
+There's more !
 It will also send a mail to each person in your group and tell them to who they must offer a gift.
 Garanted 100% without bugs !

 You can also disabled some specific cases